 - 10 sprigs coriander (optional)

 - 2 birds eye chilli or jalapenos finely chopped (optional)

 - chilli sauce (optional)

 Prepare all your ingredients.

 Add the chicken stock and 1 cup of water to a large pot on high heat.
 Allow the pot to come to a boil.

-Optional Step: Char the ginger slightly by putting it over a gas stove or in the oven at 200 C / 392 F on grill setting.
+Optional Step: Char the ginger slightly by putting it over a gas stove or in the oven at 200 C / 392 F on grill setting for 2-3 minutes.